Spanish destroyer Velasco

-Velasco was a Spanish Navy destroyer in commission from 1924 to 1957.
+Velasco was a Spanish Navy in commission from 1924 to 1957.
 She served in the Rif War in 1925 and fought on the Nationalist side during the Spanish Civil War of 1936–1939.
 While in commission, she served the Kingdom of Spain from 1924 to 1931, the Second Spanish Republic from 1931 to 1936, the civil war's Nationalist faction from 1936 to 1939, and the Francoist Spanish State from 1936 to 1957.

 Design and characteristics

-The Alsedo class were designed jointly by the British companies Vickers and John Brown & Co.
+The Alsedo class was designed jointly by the British companies Vickers and John Brown & Co.
 The Alsedo class was of similar layout to the Hawthorn Leslie variant of the British M-class destroyer.

 The ships were 86.25 m long overall and 83.82 m, with a beam of 8.23 m and a draught of 4.57 m.
 Displacement was 1060 t standard and 1336 t full load.
 They were propelled by two geared steam turbines driving two shafts and fed by four Yarrow boilers and had a distinctive four-funneled silhouette.
 The ships a design speed of 34 kn.
 They were the first Spanish Navy ships to use only fuel oiil and could carry 276 t of oil, giving them a range of 1,500 nmi at 15 kn.
 The ships had a crew of 86.

 The Alesdo-class ships were armed with three Vickers 4 in guns manufactured under license in Spain and mounted in three single mounts, with one forward, one aft, and one between the second and third funnels, as well as two anti-aircraft guns, identified by different sources as either 47-millimetre or 2-pounder (40 mm) guns.
 The anti-aircraft guns later were replaced by four 20 mm autocannons.
 Four 21 in torpedo tubes were mounted in twin banks, and the Alsedo class ships were the first Spanish destroyers to carry torpedoes of that size.
 The ships were fitted with two depth charge throwers sometime around 1945.
 A rangefinder was mounted on each ship's bridge.

 By the time the Alsedo class entered service in the mid-1920s, destroyer design had advanced and made them obsolete.
 The Spanish Navy therefore cancelled plans to build three more ships of the class and instead next constructed the more modern and much larger s.
 Nonetheless, the Alsedo class had active and lengthy careers.